Sterile neutrino dark matter catalyzed by a very light dark photon: Coupling the dark photon to neutrinos

-As an example, for the benchmark values $m_{A'} = 10^{-6}$~eV and $g'\lesssim10^{-14}$, motivated by the discussion in the next section, one finds $v_\phi\gtrsim 100$~MeV and $T_{\rm SSB}\gtrsim \sqrt{2\lambda}\,\cdot\, 10^{13}$~GeV.
-For an $\mathcal{O}(1)$ quartic coupling, the dark photon would already be massive during high-scale inflation, as is necessary to generate the initial $A'_0$ during that epoch.
-This is also the case for any Higgsed dark photon with mass and gauge coupling below the corresponding dashed black line in Fig.~\ref{fig:parameter_space_dark_photons}, which includes most of the viable parameter space.
-We thus conclude that a dark photon mass generated via the Higgs mechanism is largely compatible with the requirements of the sterile neutrino production dynamics under consideration.
+As an example, for the benchmark values $m_{A'} = 10^{-6}$~eV and $g'\gtrsim10^{-14}$, motivated by the discussion in the next section, one finds $T_{\rm SSB} \sim v_\phi = m_{A'}/g' \gtrsim 100$~MeV.
+As we will see, the resonant neutrino oscillations occur at temperatures $T\ll 1\,\mathrm{GeV}$ so that this late epoch of SSB is not an issue.
+Nevertheless, such low values of $T_{\rm SSB}$ mean that the dark photon is massless during high-scale inflation, which is characterized by the Gibbons-Hawking temperature $T_{\rm GH}\sim H_I/2\pi$.
+This is the case for most of the relevant parameter space shown in Fig.~\ref{fig:parameter_space_dark_photons}.
+As a consequence, the production of dark photons via inflationary fluctuations is largely incompatible with the Higgs mechanism as the origin of the dark photon mass.